WalletScrutiny/WalletScrutinyCom/_hardware/cypherockx1.md

 > - As an organization, Cypherock  follows Kerckhoff's principle, and is therefore open source.
 Any user can download, audit the source code and design documents, and compile the firmware.
 > - Cypherock X1 Wallet team is committed to providing an open source project in 2023 which can run on an NFC-enabled mobile device or on DIY hardware, by which a user can recover their seed phrase even if the company shuts down.

-## Public repository containing source code:
+## Public repository containing source code
 > - Cypherock X1 Wallet firmware is open sourced, hosted in GitHub repo: [Cypherock/x1_wallet_firmware](https://github.com/Cypherock/x1_wallet_firmware)
 > - Latest release source code: [Release v0.4.773](https://github.com/Cypherock/x1_wallet_firmware/releases/tag/v0.4.773)
 > - Cypherock X1 Wallet firmware is released in 2 flavors, “***initial firmware***” and “***main firmware***”.